Royal Rumble (2022)

-The 2022 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 35th annual Royal Rumble and took place on Saturday, January 29, 2022, at The Dome at America's Center in St. Louis, Missouri, featuring wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event was the first Royal Rumble to livestream on Peacock.
-It was also WWE's first PPV to be livestreamed on Disney+ Hotstar in Indonesia.
+The 2022 Royal Rumble was a professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 35th annual Royal Rumble event and took place on Saturday, January 29, 2022, at The Dome at America's Center in St. Louis, Missouri.
+This was the second Royal Rumble event held in St. Louis, after 2012 at the Scottrade Center.

-Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
-For the 2022 event, the winners of both the men's and women's matches received a choice of which championship to challenge for at WrestleMania 38 in Arlington, Texas.
+The event was based around the Royal Rumble match, a modified 30-person battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the respective men's and women's winners received a world championship match at WrestleMania.
+For the 2022 event, the winners received a choice of which championship to challenge for at WrestleMania 38.
 The men could choose to challenge for either Raw's WWE Championship or SmackDown's Universal Championship, while the women had the choice between the Raw Women's Championship and the SmackDown Women's Championship.
-NXT's men's and women's championships were dropped from the options after NXT reverted to being WWE's developmental territory in September 2021.
+After the NXT Championship and NXT Women's Championship were eligible options in 2020 and 2021, their eligibility was removed after NXT reverted to being WWE's developmental brand in September 2021.
+This would also be the last year until 2025 in which the men's winner had two choices, and subsequently the last year in which the Universal Championship was an option, as at WrestleMania 38, the WWE Championship and Universal Championship were unified as the Undisputed WWE Universal Championship.